flutter/website/src/desktop.md

 already running.

-Create a new app in your IDE and it automatically creates iOS, Android, and macOS versions of your app.
+Create a new app in your IDE and it automatically creates iOS, Android, and desktop versions of your app.
 (And web, too, if you've enabled [web support][].)
-From the device pulldown, select **macOS (desktop)** and run your app to see it launch on the desktop.
+From the device pulldown, select **macOS (desktop)** or **linux (desktop)** and run your app to see it launch on the desktop.

 #### Command line